begolu2/rktik-thesis/03_implementation.md

 Just as the `Persona` model, `Movement` instances inherit from the `Identity` model and thereby provide all its attributes and methods.
 They also store the movement’s mission, whether the movement is private and relations to the movement’s admin (founder) and to movement members.

-When votes are cast on thoughts in the movement mindspace, the movement’s `promotion_check` method is called.
+When votes are cast on thoughts in the movement Mindspace, the movement’s `promotion_check` method is called.
 This method reposts the thought to the movement blog, if the number of votes passes a threshold.
 Given the number of members (c) the threshold value (t) is defined as:

     t = round(c / 100 + 0.8 / c + log(c, 1.65)) if c > 0 else 1